6 Best Food Delivery for January 2026

 Risk Factors

-• Regulatory challenges and potential restrictions on gig worker classification
+• Regulatory scrutiny on gig worker classifications

 Stock #2: DoorDash, Inc. (DASH)